 Rogan josh is actually a mild curry that isn’t meant to be spicy.
 It’s so mild that I introduced this curry to my baby Tony even before he turned one.
 It’s very flavorful, but there’s very little heat to it.

-In the United States (and perhaps UK too?), I’d say rogan josh is slightly less popular than butter chicken and about equally as popular as vindaloo.
+In the United States (and perhaps the UK too?), I’d say rogan josh is slightly less popular than butter chicken and about equally as popular as vindaloo.
 You can typically find both rogan josh and vindaloo on nearly every Indian restaurant menu.
-Just be sure not to mix the two when ordering as vindaloo has a reputation for being very spicy!
+Just be sure not to mix the two when ordering, as vindaloo has a reputation for being very spicy!